spatialos/gdk-for-unity/workers/unity/Packages/io.improbable.gdk.tools/.CodeGenDocs/3-using-the-codewriter.md

 ## Lines of code

-The `Line` and `TextList` methods exit to define individual lines of code.
+The `Line` and `TextList` methods exist to define individual lines of code.
 To ensure they work in a similar way, the base `Text` construct exists.

 ### Text